This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-- Preheat oven to 425 degrees.
-Spray a sheet pan with cooking spray or line with parchment paper.
-Set aside
+- Preheat the oven to 425 degrees Fahrenheit.
+Spray a sheet pan with non-stick cooking spray and set aside.

-- In a large bowl add the brussels sprouts and potatoes.
-Salt and pepper and toss with the olive oil.
-Lay them next to the pork on the sheet pan.
+- In a large bowl, add the 1 pound halved Brussels sprouts and 1 pound quartered baby potatoes.
+Toss the vegetables with 2 tablespoons olive oil then season with salt and pepper.
+Lay them next to the breaded pork chops on the sheet pan.

-- Bake for 15 minutes, then flip the pork over and continue baking for 12-15 minutes or until the pork reaches an internal temperature of 145 degrees.
+- Bake for 15 minutes, then flip the pork over and continue baking for 12-15 minutes or until the pork reaches an internal temperature of 145 degrees Fahrenheit.

 Video